outcomesinsights/conceptql/doc/spec.md

     - For values that are like factors from the observation value_as_concept_id column

-By default, all value fields are set to NULL, unless a criterion node is explicitly written to populate one or more of those fields.
+By default, all value fields are set to NULL, unless a selection operator is explicitly written to populate one or more of those fields.

 There are many operations that can be performed on the value_as\_\* columns and as those operations are implemented, this section will grow.

-For now we'll cover some of the general behavior of the value_as_numeric column and it's associated nodes.
+For now we'll cover some of the general behavior of the value_as_numeric column and it's associated operators.

 #### numeric
 - Takes 2 arguments
     - A stream
     - And a numeric value or a symbol representing the name of a column in CDM

-Passing streams through a `numeric` node changes the number stored in the value column:
+Passing streams through a `numeric` operator changes the number stored in the value column:

 ```ConceptQL
 # All MIs, setting value_as_numeric to 2